-If you’ve put up your hot wire around the main yard it won’t take long for your determined to find a way out pup to figure out that the surrounding fence may be inescapable but AHAAA, the gate has no hot wire on it!
-Pretty soon he/she will be climbing over, digging under, or chewing through the gate and getting out again….but we are one step ahead of them!
+If you’ve put up your hot wire around the main yard it won’t take long for your ‘determined to find a way out’ pup to figure out that although the surrounding fence may be inescapable, but the gate is not!
+Since the gate has no hot wire on it, soon your dog will be climbing over, digging under, or chewing through the gate and getting out again…but we are one step ahead of them!

 This also goes for horses, or any other animal that could destroy your gate.
 Remember to raise the height of the hot wire on fence and gate for taller animals!